MLH-Fellowship/0.2.1-donation-trigger/README.md

 In order to request access to another user's Twitter account via the API, [apply](https://developer.twitter.com/en/apply-for-access) for Twitter developer access.

 Create a Twitter app, and arbitrarily choose a callback URL to register under that app.
-If running locally, use `ngrok`, another tunneling tool, or any trustable origin.
+If running locally, use `ngrok` or another tunneling tool, and register this origin.

 With that callback URL, set `CALLBACK_URL` in `.env`.
 The user is redirected to this URL, but the window is closed shortly after, satisfying the Twitter API.